A reduction of the string bracket to the loop product: Introduction

-In case of a manifold $M$, F\'elix, Thomas and Vigu\'e-Poirrier \cite{F-T-V07} have given an explicit description of the rational string bracket of $M$ with its Sullivan model.
+F\'elix, Thomas and Vigu\'e-Poirrier \cite{F-T-V07} have given an explicit description of the rational string bracket of $M$ with its Sullivan model.
 On the other hand, our method for computing the string bracket is formulated with the loop product and the BV operator on the loop homology.
-Moreover, the BV exactness is also described in terms of the loop homology.
+Moreover, the BV-exactness is also described in terms of the loop homology.
 Therefore, it is possible to make a computation of the dual to the string bracket on the equivariant homology \(H_*^{S^1}(LM; \Q)\) by considering {\it only} behavior of the BV operator on the loop homology \(H_*(LM; \Q)\); see Remark \ref{rem:Strategy} for more details.
 This is an advantage of our result.

-As for general properties of the string brackets, Theorems \ref{thm:main} (i) and \ref{thm:manifolds} (i) mentioned above allow us to deduce that the Lie bracket on the string cohomology $H^*_{S^1}(LBG; {\mathbb Q})$ is highly nontrivial even if $\rank G = 1$; see Proposition \ref{prop:IteratedBrackets}.
+In case of the classifying space, the same strategy as above is applicable in the computation of the string baracket.
+In fact, for the classifying space $BG$ of {\it every} compact connected Lie group $G$, the rational string bracket for $BG$ is described as the BV operator followed by the dual loop coproduct; see Theorems \ref{thm:main} (i) and \ref{thm:manifolds} (i).
+As for general properties of the string brackets, the theorems allow us to deduce that the Lie bracket on the string cohomology $H^*_{S^1}(LBG; {\mathbb Q})$ is highly non-trivial even if $\rank G = 1$; see Proposition \ref{prop:IteratedBrackets}.
 Moreover, Propositions \ref{prop:nil} and \ref{prop:non-nil} assert that the loop homology endowed with the string bracket of a simply-connected Lie group $G$ is nilpotent if and only if $\rank G = 1$.

+The notion of a {\it Gorenstein space} due to F\'elix, Halperin and Thomas \cite{FHT_G} enables us to deal with a manifold and the classifying space of a Lie group simultaneously.
+As a consequence, with the influence of string topology on Gorenstein spaces \cite{F-T_ST}, we have Theorems \ref{thm:main}, \ref{thm:manifolds} and \ref{thm:brackets} mentioned above.

-We moreover propose a method for computing the string bracket of a non BV exact space $M$.
+We moreover propose a method for computing the string bracket of a non BV-exact space $M$.
 To this end, we introduce a bracket on the cobar-type Eilenberg-Moore spectral sequence (EMSS) converging to $H^*_{S^1}(LM; \Q)$ which is compatible with the string bracket of the target; see Theorem \ref{thm:cobrackets}.
 Moreover, the EMSS carries a decomposition compatible with the Hodge decomposition of the target; see Remark \ref{rem:HodgeDecom}.
 While there is no computational example obtained by applying the spectral sequence, in future work, it is expected that the EMSS is applicable in computing the string bracket explicitly; see \ref{subsect:OpenQ} Problems.